-It's really just a matter of gauging the age-appropriateness of a topic and then explaining it in terms they understand.
+When you're teaching kids about money, it's always interesting—and at times amusing—to see the concepts take hold in their minds.
+While children need time and patient teaching in order to absorb money ideas, most childhood learning experts agree it’s never too early to start.
+Sometimes it’s just a matter of gauging the age-appropriateness of a topic and then explaining it in terms they understand.
 In that sense, one approach to teaching kids about money is to let your children's own curiosity guide you.
-When they have a question about money, use it as an opportunity to have a discussion about that concept while it's on their minds.
+When they have questions about money, use those as opportunities to have discussions about that concept.

 Five Foundational Concepts

 - Names and values of each monetary denomination—know the difference between the four major U.S. coins (penny, nickel, dime and quarter) as well as the major bills: $1, $5, $10 and $20.

 - Value of goods and services—understand that things costs money.

 Learning to Save Early

 Teaching children about money is an important part of preparing them for the future.
 Learning to save is critical to their financial well-being.
 With competitive interest rates, a range of savings products, and great customer service, Ally Bank can help you—and your children—reach your financial goals.
 Learn more by visiting Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.